kaloyan-raev/eclipse-license-management-tools/README.md

 The menu is contributed by the demo project for demonstration purposes.

-If you invoke the Licensing > My Licensed Command 1 menu action, it will fail running showing an error that there is no valid license key available for this command.
+If you invoke the Licensing > My Licensed Command 1 menu action, it will fail to run showing an error that there is no valid license key available for this command.

 ![image](https://cloud.githubusercontent.com/assets/468091/8045672/a0672d16-0e3d-11e5-9bc5-db5cbf5a2cc4.png)

-This is a demonstration that the licensed plugin can verify if there is a valid license key registered and if not to handle the state in an appropriate manner.
+This is a demonstration that the licensed plugin can verify if there is a valid license key registered, and if none is found that it can handle this state in an appropriate manner.
 Of course, the displayed feedback to the user can be implemented in more sophisticated way than just showing a simple error message - like displaying a wizard for obtaining a valid license key.

 There is a valid license key for the demo project in the software repository: demo-projects/mylicense1.elf.
 You can register it in Eclipse using the following steps: